joyboy67/isotop/README.md

 isotop
 ==========
-An OpenBSD easier to discover
+OpenBSD easier to explore and use at first.

+Available from OpenBSD > 6.5

 Installation
 ------------